 You can also measure your free testosterone.
-This is the amount of testosterone that's available for your body to use — giving you a clearer picture of whether your levels are in normal range or not.
+This is the amount of testosterone available for your body to use — giving you a clearer picture of whether your levels are in the normal range.

-Free testosterone calculated based on your total testosterone, sex hormone-binding globulin (SHBG), and albumin level.
+Free testosterone is calculated based on your total testosterone, sex hormone-binding globulin (SHBG), and albumin level.

 There are lots of natural methods you can try to boost your testosterone levels.
-Or sometimes a doctor might prescribe testosterone replacement therapy.
+These include:

-Manage your stress levels.
-Long-term (chronic) stress causes your cortisol levels to jump up, which lowers your testosterone levels.
-Mindfulness, breathing exercises, and yoga are all great ways to lower your stress.
+- Managing your stress levels — mindfulness, breathing exercises, and yoga are all great ways to reduce stress.

-Testosterone replacement therapy means getting synthetic testosterone through an injection, gel or patch.
-This can help increase muscle mass and sex drive.
-But there are some side effects like oily skin and fluid retention.
-Sometimes the testicles can shrink and sperm production can decrease.
+Sometimes your testicles can shrink, and sperm production can decrease.
 If you take it long-term, it might increase your risk of heart attack and stroke.

-This therapy should never be done without supervision from a health professional Self-medicating with synthetic testosterone (anabolic steroid) is dangerous and can cause aggressive or violent behaviour.
+You shouldn’t start this therapy without supervision from a health professional.
+Self-medicating with synthetic testosterone (anabolic steroid) is dangerous and can cause aggressive or violent behaviour.